RediSearch/RediSearch/docs/Commands.md

 ### Description

+Dumps the contents of a synonym group.

-The Command is used to dump the synonyms data structure.
+The command is used to dump the synonyms data structure.
 Returns a list of synonym terms and their synonym group ids.

 ---